A Guide to New Zealand'sCoffee Roasters

 C4 Coffee Co are the quiet achievers of the country’s coffee roasting industry.
 They’ve been sourcing and supplying coffee for over 20 years.

-C4 operate out of a very spacious warehouse in central Christchurch, which plays host to their entire operations.
+C4 operate out of a very cool space in central Christchurch, which plays host to their entire operations.
 Sourcing, roasting, shipping, brewing and serving their specialty coffee under one roof, you can watch it all happen from the comfort of your armchair in their café.

 At home base, the team roast a range of different blends, including their famous ‘Krank’, alongside a rotating selection of no less than 12 single origin options available at any one time.